1npo/nwsc/README.md

 **U.S. National Weather Service Client**

-A text-based full-coverage National Weather Service API client for weather and data nerds.
+A full-coverage National Weather Service API client for the terminal.
+Made for weather nerds.

 ---